 Data Informed Practice is the use of qualitative and quantitative data to evaluate the programmatic impact then using those results to inform the service model and future planning.
 This process will assess participants’ experiences with program services; their relationships with program staff, fellow students, and faculty; their perceptions of the effectiveness of the project in helping them achieve their educational goals; and their perceptions of the supportiveness of the overall institutional climate.

 Quantitative methods will collect, monitor, and evaluate the project by drawing correlations between the number of kept appointments with project staff and consistent service provision to GPA, academic progress, retention rates, and progress towards degree completion.
 Additionally, quantitative data will measure the following factors: participants’ awareness of resources available to all students, targeted services and programs for disconnected students, improved connectivity to the campus community and surrounding community, and improved financial literacy skills.
 Most importantly, the outcomes should be documented, disseminated to campus decision-makers, and reviewed with program staff to discuss programmatic impacts, lesson learned, evaluate effectiveness and areas for improvement in service design and provision.
-(Jen Wells, 01/29/2015)
+(Jen Wells, PhD, email sent on 01/29/2015)